 - College of Law Adjuncts: Bar License and curriculum vitae

-For procedural questions and policy questions for non-faculty, please contact Shayna Harris in Human Resources at (850) 644-6846 or email@example.com.
-For policy questions for Faculty, please contact the Office of Faculty Development and Advancement at (850) 644-7500.
+For procedural questions and policy questions for non-faculty, please contact Amy Walker in Human Resources at HR-CourtesyDocs@fsu.edu.
+For policy questions for Faculty, please contact the Office of Faculty Development and Advancement at (850)644-7500.

-Courtesy job codes mirror a number of regular University job codes, but begin with "H" or "Y" modifiers.
+Courtesy job codes mirror a number of regular University job codes, but begin with "Y" or "H" (faculty) modifiers.
 The duties for courtesy job codes match those for the corresponding regular job code.
 The specific courtesy job code used for an appointment should be based on the role the appointee will be filling in your department.
 Refer to the "description of duties" associated with each courtesy job code to determine the proper job code assignment.

 Faculty courtesy job codes reflecting rank, such as assistant professor, associate professor, professor, and eminent scholar, may only be given to appointees who hold that rank in an academic department (whether at FSU or another higher education institution.

 In addition to courtesy job codes, a grouping by similar duties, Courtesy Appointments are further classified by their EMPL Class.
 Courtesy Appointment EMPL Classes will depend on their home department and responsibilities.
 Using the appropriate courtesy EMPL Class is essential, as it allows the University to track categories of visitors for reporting and appointment management purposes.
 Refer to the list below to determine which EMPL Classification is appropriate before submitting the courtesy offer.